 Ireland’s first science film festival, the ‘Science on Screen Film Festival’ an exciting new annual

-event, runs from the 5th to the 8th November 2020 online.
+event, takes place annually in November.
 The Festival will showcase the best of

-science in film and this year incorporates themes of representation and diversity in science,
+science in film.
+The 2020 festival incorporated themes of representation and diversity in science,

 public trust in science and the value of art-science collaborations.
 The festival is a partnership